 By making every Muslim responsible for providing a third of the meat from their Qurbani sacrifice for the enjoyment of others at this auspicious time, Allah (SWT) teaches us several lessons at once.
 First, that the Ummah is a place of equality, and that all must give for everyone.
 Second, that celebration in Islam is for everyone, and that none should be left out.
 Third, that all things come from Allah (SWT) and thus they must be given to those He loves with great urgency.

 How Does My Qurbani Donation Benefit Those in Need?

 Many Muslims in countries like the UK cannot give a third of their Qurbani meat to the poor in the streets.
 That is why Al Mustafa Welfare Trust collects financial contributions, enabling Muslims to donate their Qurbani to benefit those most in need.

-Please donate your Qurbani with Al Mustafa Welfare Trust today and help your brothers and sisters around the world enjoy the festival of Eid ul-Adha in comfort.
+Please donate your Qurbani online and help your brothers and sisters around the world enjoy the festival of Eid ul-Adha in comfort.